Sterling Silver Small Polished Wampum Pendant

 Add To Cart

 Wampum shells found on Nauset Beach in Orleans, MA were hand selected and polished for these unique pendants.
 They are bezel set into hand fabricated sterling silver settings.
 Available as an oval or triangle shape.
 Chains and cords are sold separately.
+(The chain in the photos is a sterling silver 1.25 mm spiga chain.)
 The approximate pendant measurements are as follows:

 Oval: 1/2 inch (1.3 cm) wide by 7/8 inches (2.2 cm) tall